takimoto3/app-attest/README.md

 This project uses `github.com/brianolson/cbor_go` for CBOR encoding/decoding, which is licensed under the Apache License 2.0.

+This project includes test data derived from ios-14.4.yaml from the [veehaitch/devicecheck-appattest](https://github.com/veehaitch/devicecheck-appattest) project, which is licensed under the Apache License 2.0.

 ## License
 App-Attest is available under the MIT license.
 See the LICENSE file for more info.